bidstack-group/PubguardSDK/README.md

 A guide to installing Pubguard on your application, with instructions, demos and FAQs

-The Pubguard Library is solution that monitors the advertising content flowing through your mobile app, protecting against unwanted content and optimising revenues.
+The Pubguard Library is solution that monitors the advertising content flowing through your mobile app, protecting user against unwanted ad content.

 The data from the library is then accessible via your account on the Pubguard interface where you can set up preferences, alerts and browse the gallery.